mike-seger/vaadin-petstore/README.md

 ```

 ### Heroku
-You can register for a free account at [Heroku](https://heroku.com/).
+You can get a free account at [Heroku](https://heroku.com/).
 Once registered, you can directly deploy the WAR file above, by creating a new app with your unique name.
 If you have installed [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line), then you can run the following commands:
 ```
 heroku login